Overall Score 7.8 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rating of protection offered by an enclosure, against dust and liquids.
-The letters 'IP' are followed by two values The first value represents protection against solids say dust, while the second refers to resistance against liquids (water).
+IP ratings is the rating of protection given by a casing, against dust and water.
+The letters 'IP' are followed by two values The first value represents protection against solids such as dust, while the second refers to protection against liquids (water).

-Having a value of IPX4, the JBL Tune Flex's rating for solids indicates that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the JBL Tune Flex, Bose QuietComfort 2 have a rating of IPX4 meaning that
+Having a value of IPX4, the JBL Tune Flex's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the JBL Tune Flex, Bose QuietComfort 2 have a rating of IPX4 meaning that

 we are not yet certain of their rating with solids (dust)